medic/horticulturalist-on-medic-os/README.md

 `make` builds the packages and puts them in `output/packages`.

-SCP those packages up to the desired server.
+Use eg `scp` to push `output/packages/*` up to the desired server.
+It doesn't matter where they go, you are just going to refer to them below (ie your home directory is fine).

 Then:
 ```